glittershark/reactable/README.md

 You can also manually build up your rows using `Reactable.Tr` nested in a table, also using the `data` prop, but this time containing only one javascript object.
-This approach can be freely combined with the `data` property on the `<Table>`, and is useful if you want to specify per-row attributes, such a classes, like so:
+This approach can be freely combined with the `data` property on the `<Table>`, and is useful if you want to specify per-row attributes such as classes, like so:

 ```javascript
 var Table = Reactable.Table,